How To Pay Off Back Taxes

 The IRS Fresh Start initiative ended in 2011, but several other programs are available to help taxpayers with back taxes:

 - Taxpayer Advocate Service: The TAS is a separate division of the IRS to assist taxpayers in dealing with the IRS.
-If you have been trying to repay your back taxes and the IRS hasn’t responded, or hasn’t responded timely, contact the TAS at 877-777-4778.
+If you have been trying to repay your back taxes and the IRS hasn’t responded, or hasn’t responded in a timely manner, contact the TAS at 877-777-4778.
 Each state also has a TAS office.

 - IRS Installment Agreement Application: Apply online for a payment agreement as long as you owe less than $50,000 in total taxes, penalties and interest.

-- IRS Offer in Compromise Pre-Qualifier: Find out if you meet the basic requirements to apply for an OIC.
+- IRS Offer in Compromise Pre-Qualifier: Use the pre-qualifier to find out if you meet the basic requirements to apply for an OIC.

 Follow these steps to file your past-due income tax returns: